-BOILDING I OTTIM W/100111G & 012E.
-Size " Maximum Building Envelope Size" Max. allowable Gross Building SF 2 acres 15,000 sf for Primary and Secondary Structures (exclusive of Farmworker and Service/Operational Buildings), to conform to Standards below. " Primary Structure: The dominant building that provides the main living areas, this structure may be a maximum of 8000 sf provided that building massing is broken up by utilizing secondary wings and/or additions. " Secondary Structures: These structures are clearly subordinate to the Primary Structure and provide additional living and guest quarters, they are connected by breezeways and/or informal paths to the Primary Structure: Secondary Unit: One Secondary Dwelling Unit per Compound Lot is allowed.
-These structures may be a maximum of 1800 sf and may provide a full kitchen and associated living areas.
-Cottages, Guest Houses, Garages, and/or Ancillary Buildings: These structures may provide sleeping quarters, offices, studio spaces etc, and would not include kitchen facilities.
-These structures may be a maximum of 2000 sf each. " Farmworker Housing: Two farmworker housing units may be located on a Compound Lot.
+2 BUILDING FORM - MASSING & SIZE: Size Maximum Building Envelope Size Max. allowable Gross Building SF " 2 acres " 15,000 sf for Primary and Secondary Structures (exclusive of Farmworker and Service/Operational Buildings), to conform to Standards below. " Primary Structure: The dominant building that provides the main living areas, this structure may be a maximum of 8000 sf provided that building massing is broken up by utilizing secondary wings and/or additions. " Secondary Structures: These structures are clearly subordinate to the Primary Structure and provide additional living and guest quarters, they are connected by breezeways and/or informal paths to the Primary Structure: " Accessory Dwelling Unit: One Accessory Dwelling Unit per Compound Lot is allowed.
+These structures may be a maximum of 1800 sf and may provide a full kitchen and associated living areas. " Accessory Structures (Cottages, Garages, Guest Houses): These structures may provide sleeping quarters, offices, studio spaces etc, and would not include kitchen facilities.
+These structures may be a maximum of 2000 sf each.
+Farmworker Housing: Two farmworker housing units may be located on a Compound Lot.
 These structures may be provided in accordance with the Solano County Zoning Ordinance regarding Agricultural Employee Housing, and shall be a maximum of 1800 sf each. " Service/Operational Buildings: These structures provide the everyday functions to support a productive agricultural and/or ranching operation.
 These buildings include, maintenance barn, mechanical storage, servicing facility, and/or similar functions.
-These buildings may be sited outside of the Building Envelope in accordance with the Standards described herein for Agriculture/Community Building Types and the applicable sections of the Solano County Zoning Ordinance. " Allowable Building Coverage " 20% of the Building Envelope area Height вн " Primary Structure " Secondary and Ancillary Structure " Farmworker Housing " Finish Ground Floor Level " Minimum Ground Floor Ceiling Height " Minimum Upper Floor Ceiling Height " 1-2 stories, 30' max. height " 1-2 stories, 25' max. height " 1 story, 18' max. height " varies " 10' " 9'
+These buildings may be sited outside of the Building Envelope in accordance with the Standards described herein for Agriculture/ Community Building Types and the applicable sections of the Solano County Zoning Ordinance. " Allowable Building Coverage " 20% of the Building Envelope area " Height BH " Primary Structure " Accessory Structures/Accessory Dwelling Unit " Farmworker Housing " Finish Ground Floor Level " Minimum Ground Floor Ceiling Height " Minimum Upper Floor Ceiling Height " 1-2 stories, 30' max. height " 1-2 stories, 25' max. height " 1 story, 18' max. height " varies " 10' " 9'